RobertoScifo/discord-log-handler/README.md

-# Discord Log Handler
+# Loggord (Discord Log Handler)

 ## Overview
-`discord-log-handler` is a Python library providing a custom logging handler for dispatching log messages to Discord channels.
+`loggord` is a Python library providing a custom logging handler for dispatching log messages to Discord channels.
-You can send logs via a Discord bot or a webhook, offering flexibility for integrating Discord as a logging endpoint.

 ### Features
 - Dispatch logs to Discord channels using either a bot or a webhook url.